xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

       However, there is an alternative method.
 The hole-finding routine in SerialEM is both powerful and robust.
-You can detect hole positions and center on the closest one without using "AutoAlign."
+You can detect hole positions and center on the closest one without using **AutoAlign** and a reference image.
 This can be done easily with a script command.

       In this note, I will share how I use this function, along with two examples.